zhangzning/OpenAvatarChat/README.md

 > ```
 >
 > If you encounter any issues, feel free to submit an [issue](https://github.com/HumanAIGC-Engineering/OpenAvatarChat/issues) to us.
+>
+> This project depends on CUDA, please make sure that the CUDA version supported by the local NVIDIA driver is >= 12.4

 #### UV Installation
 It is recommended to install [UV](https://docs.astral.sh/uv/), using UV for local environment management.